DanielKrawisz/Entropy/Physics.md

 To put it vaguely, when the geometry of a theory works out just right, there can be integral quantities that that support a larger range of parameters than simply an additive constant.
 In a gauge theory, the potentials can be changed by an abstract rotation over all of space and time.
 Gauge invariant quantities obey partial differential equations that are elliptic and hyperbolic in different derivatives, which means that they describe an evolution of oscillation in time while at the same time obeying constraints ensuring that distant objects always remain connected by a long-range force.

 An implication of gauge theories is that all long-range forces in three special dimensions are inverse square with the distance, as we have observed.
 Although Newton studied other kinds of forces that he could imagine, such as an inverse cube force, these kinds of forces cannot be reconciled with localism.
 Quantum mechanical gauge theories can lead to confinement, which means that the force is inverse square for short distances but eventually becomes stronger with distance.
 This is why quarks are confined to hadrons.
 Gauge theories also predict a conservation of charge.
 In the case of gravity, the charges are energy and momentum, so general relativity predicts that these are both conserved, something that had been observed long before Einstein explained it.

-## Newton's Laws of Motion

-Newton's laws state

-The first law establishes that acceleration is related to

 ### Galilean Physics